Aiswarya-RS/Aiswarya-RS/README.md

 ### 🚗 Driver Drowsiness Detection System

-An intelligent driver safety system that continuously monitors eye blink patterns to detect signs of driver fatigue.
-When drowsiness is detected, the system triggers an alert to improve driver safety and help prevent road accidents.
+A hardware-based driver safety system that detects drowsiness by monitoring eye blink patterns.
+The system continuously monitors the driver's eyes and triggers an alert when signs of fatigue are detected, helping improve driver safety and prevent road accidents.

 **Tech Stack:**
 `Python` `OpenCV` `Eye Blink Sensor`

+**Project Type:** Hardware + Software

 ---